 For most of us, exhausts are the easiest part of the car to ignore because we don’t see them every day when we’re driving to work or popping to the shop.
 Getting down on the floor to have a nosey at the exhaust isn’t something most drivers have time to do on a regular basis, and let’s face it, most of us have bigger things to worry about!

 However, ignore your car’s exhaust for too long, and trouble will start brewing — potentially leading to some nasty repair bills and a failed MOT.
-Here, we look at some of the consequences of a faulty exhaust system, before giving you some tips on how to repair it with Holts innovative exhaust repair product, Gun Gum.
+Here, we look at some of the consequences of a faulty exhaust system, before giving you some tips on how to repair a broken exhaust pipe with Holts innovative exhaust repair product, Gun Gum.

 The Potential Problems of a Broken Exhaust